chantastic/sites/chan.dev/src/content/lessons/storybook/the-beginners-guide-to-storybook-in-react/outline.md

 - Confident in creating new components and stories
 - Competent in domain terminology and concepts
 - Capable of finding answers utilizing docs and community
+- Deploy Storybook to a Chromatic
-- Curious about visual regression testing using Chromatic
+- ~~Curious about visual regression testing using Chromatic~~

 ## Topics included